Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 What are eTBs?

-'Exchange-traded Treasury Bonds' ('eTBs') provide an accessible way for retail investors to gain exposure to Australian Government-issued 'Treasury Bonds'.
-Treasury bonds are a type of 'debt security, meaning that they pay the owner an agreed-upon rate of interest (the 'Coupon Interest Rate') at regular intervals until the 'Maturity Date', which is when the principal amount is paid back to the holder along with the last Coupon Interest payment.
+Exchange-traded Treasury Bonds (eTBs) provide retail investors with an accessible way to gain exposure to Australian Government-issued Treasury Bonds.
+Treasury Bonds are a type of debt security, meaning they pay the holder an agreed interest rate, known as the Coupon Interest Rate, at regular intervals until the Maturity Date.
+At maturity, the principal amount is returned to the holder along with the final Coupon Interest payment.

-While Treasury bonds are not traded on an exchange and are largely outside of the reach of retail investors due to their large parcel size, eTBs are traded on the ASX electronically with a reduced parcel size, making them a much more convenient alternative for smaller investors.
+While Treasury Bonds are not traded on an exchange and are generally out of reach for retail investors due to their large parcel sizes, eTBs are traded electronically on the ASX with a reduced parcel size, making them a more convenient alternative for smaller investors.
+When you purchase eTBs, you gain beneficial ownership of Treasury Bonds in the form of CHESS Depository Interests (CDIs) (for more information on CDIs and how they function, click here).
+Each eTB unit provides beneficial ownership of $100 Face Value of the underlying Treasury Bond.

 Where can I find a list of eTBs?